macewanCS/Nodepad--/spec/spec.md

 ##Logging in

 When you first navigate to the site, you will be prompted to login using a username and password.
-You must have a previously created account to login to the system.
+You must have a previously created EPL account to login to the system.

 This initial page also has the option to let a user recover a forgotten password.